kiendoo4/VNnSE_Flask/README.md

 # Ad-hoc Document Retrieval for Vietnamese Newspapers

-This is our implementation for the project "Ad-hoc Document Retrieval for Vietnamese Newspapers".
+We present our implementation of a document search approach.
+We called it: "Ad-hoc Document Retrieval for Vietnamese Newspapers".

 # What we did?